 There are additional factors that should be considered before initiating therapy with either boceprevir or telaprevir.
 These agents should never be used as monotherapy and should only be used in combination with pegylated interferon alfa and ribavirin.
-The efficacies of boceprevir or telaprevir have not been evaluated in patients who have previously failed therapy with a treatment regimen that includes either agent or other hepatitis C virus (HCV) nonstructural protein 3/4A protease inhibitors.^{8,9}
+The efficacies of boceprevir or telaprevir have not been evaluated in patients who have previously failed therapy with a treatment regimen that includes either agent or other hepatitis C virus (HCV) nonstructural protein 3/4A protease inhibitors.

-With regard to boceprevir-containing regimens, efficacy has not been evaluated in patients documented to be historical null responders (<2 log10 HCV ribonucleic acid decrease by treatment week 12) during prior therapy with pegylated interferon alfa and ribavirin.
-Clinical trials included patients who were classified as poor responders to interferon (patients who had a nonresponse or relapse).
-Poorly interferon responsive patients treated with a boceprevir-containing regimen have a lower likelihood of achieving a sustained virologic response (SVR), and a higher rate of detection of resistance-associated substitutions upon treatment failure, compared to patients with a greater response to pegylated interferon alfa and ribavirin.8
+With regard to boceprevir-containing regimens, efficacy in patients documented to be historical null responders (<2 log10 HCV ribonucleic acid decrease by treatment week 12) during prior therapy with pegylated interferon alfa and ribavirin has been evaluated in the currently ongoing and unpublished study, PROVIDE though a high proportion of previous null responders did not achieve a sustained virologic response (SVR).
+Poorly interferon responsive patients treated with a boceprevir-containing regimen have a lower likelihood of achieving a SVR, and a higher rate of detection of resistance-associated substitutions upon treatment failure, compared to patients with a greater response to pegylated interferon alfa and ribavirin.

-With regard to telaprevir-containing regimens, a high proportion of previous null responders, particularly those with cirrhosis, did not achieve a SVR and had telaprevir resistance-associated substitutions emerge on treatment with telaprevir-containing regimens.9
+With regard to telaprevir-containing regimens, a high proportion of previous null responders, particularly those with cirrhosis, did not achieve a SVR and had telaprevir resistance-associated substitutions emerge on treatment with telaprevir-containing regimens.